QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-14-reference_fmod_parameters.md

 | HospitalDEPTH4 | [S] | "" |
 | | | |
 | HospitalDEPTH | [D] | |

+* The SPOTTED events are meant to be used for spotting things like bullet holes, blood and dead bodies
+* The way Hospital works, is that the Transition Volumes are set up so as you go deeper it adds more layers.
+* Since there are different spawn locations on different sides of the map, Hospital sets up multiple Transitions, for example Depth2, so no matter which side you enter from it will always trigger.
+It continues to cascade Transitions in-wards from opposite sides as you continue to move deeper through the map.

 There are 6 FMOD events that you can place if this music is used, that have synchronized beeps to the music (`Hospital_OST_Beeps_1 - 6`)